nilshellerhoff/warthunder-replay-parser/README.md

 where ... is the value of the `identity_sid` cookie (which you can get by logging in to warthunder.com and reading the cookies in your browser).

 ### download_replay.py
-Download a replay from the [Warthunder replay server](https://warthunder.com/en/tournament/replay/).
+Download a replay from https://warthunder.com/en/tournament/replay/.

 ```
 python download_replay.py <replay_id>